klassm/alfred-dft200/README.md

 * Download the [Artifact](https://nightly.link/klassm/alfred-dft200/workflows/package/master/alfred-dft200.alfredworkflow.zip)
 * Double click / install to Alfred
+* Make sure to provide Bluetooth permission to Alfred (or otherwise the treadmill will never be found)

 The default keyword for your treadmill will be `l`.